Sexually Transmitted Diseases Program

 Public Health Offices

-You can also find a Public Health Office near you that provides screening and treatments services such as:
+You can also find a Public Health Office near you that provides services such as:

-- Free, confidential examination and treatment for sexually transmitted diseases.
+- Free exams and treatment for sexually transmitted diseases.
 (STD)

-- Confidential counseling and treatment of contacts (partners) to persons with STDs.
+- Counseling and treatment for partners of people with STDs.

 - Syringe exchange program for injection drug users.

-- Confidential counseling, teaching and prescribing for birth control and emergency contraception.
+- Birth control and emergency contraception.
 (Plan B)

 - Minors do not need parental consent to receive services in the clinic

-The New Mexico Medical Board amended the Medical Practice Act to allow health professionals to offer Expedited Partner Treatment (EPT) to partners of patients with STDs under guidelines developed by the New Mexico Department of Health (NMDOH).
+Expedited Partner Therapy has been legal in New Mexico under the Medical Practice Act since 2007.
+Health professionals can offer EPT to partners of patients with certain sexually transmitted diseases (STDs) under guidelines developed by the New Mexico Department of Health (NMDOH).

 Providers